ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 1. Scope the roles.
 Restrict the most permissive roles to your senior IT administrators.
 The use of these should be discouraged and should warrant review.
 2. Scope it to Subscriptions and RGs.
 One team shouldn't be able to request a role on an RG that they don't use.
 3. Scope the users.
 Keep the requestors and approvers to a minimum.

+So you typically try apply PIM as much as possible where possible.
+But do take a small note that you're not going to require PIM elevations for continuous tasks, e.g. SIEM work.
+However, do ask yourself if some of those tasks can be automated in e.g. Logic Apps or Power Automate?

 **4. Require the right context**